Spinal injuries are life-altering.

 Your spine is one of the most important parts of your body, protecting the spinal cord and related nerve roots.
 Your ability to move, stand upright, sit up, and lay down effectively, originates from your spinal strength and mobility.
 This is why a severe back or spinal cord injury can be one of the most harrowing experience an individual could be forced to endure, even if it doesn’t lead to paralysis.
 Adapting to a new way of life after such an injury can often take years, especially without the support and financial means to develop a consistent rehabilitation routine.
 These frustrations are compounded when the back and spinal injuries have resulted from the negligence of someone else, but there is hope.

-Our team of head and back and spinal cord injury lawyers at the Law Offices of Craig Goldenfarb, P.A.
-Know how devastating a back or spinal cord injury can be.
-We also understand your legal rights and are not only dedicated to getting you the maximum amount of compensation possible, but also help you find recovery and rehabilitation solutions.
-In this way, we hope to return a sense of normalcy and independence for the victim and family.
+At GOLDLAW, we know how devastating a back or spinal cord injury can be.
+We also understand your legal rights and are not only dedicated to getting you the maximum amount of compensation possible but also to helping you find recovery and rehabilitation solutions.

 Spinal Cord Injury Case Types